payeezy/google_pay/README.md

 - The Public key hash

 The public key and the public key hash are provided in the Certs page of the FirstAPI Developer Portal.
 Of the five items above, only the public key is required in order to communicate with Pay with Google.
-The other four are used in communicating with Payeezy.
+The other four are used in communicating with FirstAPI.

 # Application Flow
 The typical flow of an application using Pay with Google will be as following:

  1. Interacting with the user to get the service or merchandise that the user wishes to purchase.
  2. Displaying the "Pay with Google button with reference to the Masked Wallet request
  4. Obtaining the Masked Wallet object from Android Pay
  5. Obtaining the Full Wallet object from Android Pay 6.
-Using the token retrieved from the Full Wallet object to send the request to the Payeezy server
+Using the token retrieved from the Full Wallet object to send the request to the FirstAPI server
- 7. Process the request results
+ 6. Process the request results

 The following sections describe in more detail how to use the FirstAPI credentials to interact with Pay with Google and with FirstAPI.